 A new Vostok Station has been preconstructed in Russia and will be shipped south this season!

 Amazingly, the initial design contract was conceived in April 2019, and by now the station has been built, preconstructed, and will be shipped south in the 2021 summer season!!
 Lots of info and photos here!

-Here is my coverage of Healy's travails and the repair effort, including a video of the motor swapout.
+Here is my updated coverage of Healy's travails and the repair effort, including a video of the motor swapout.
 As of Christmas, Healy was still in drydock, but after some time at a San Francisco pier, she returned to Seattle in mid-February.

 SARS-CoV-2 wreaks havoc on the US Antarctic Program as well as the rest of the world.Left: the 18 November first flight...the second latest opening flight in station history (photo by Yuya Makino).
 The latest opening was on 20 November 1958...with an R4-D (the Navy version of a DC-3...note that the Basler is a massively upgraded DC-3).
-No LC-130s will travel to the ice this year unless needed for a SAR or medevac...and the sealift cargo vessel was also canceled.
+Originally, no LC-130s were to travel to the ice unless needed for a SAR or medevac...and the sealift cargo vessel was also canceled.
 Most science and station projects have been canceled or severely cut back, A4 was converted into a COVID-19 isolation area (hopefully not needed), and folks traveling to the ice endured several to many weeks of quarantine in the US and NZ.
 Eventually, four NYANG ski LC-130 aircraft did fly to Christchurch, and in January and early February they did make flights to Williams Field, as the Phoenix Runway was too soft for landings by wheeled aircraft.
 The first C-17 flights happened in mid-February.

 Manager: Ryan Betters; population 39 (the smallest winter group since 1998 when there were 28 wo's!)